Biodiversity

 Conservation activities at Shiga Works

-In terms of site area, Shiga Works is one of the largest in Shiga Prefecture.
+In terms of site area, Shiga Works is one of the largest factories in Shiga Prefecture.
 A survey of ecosystems within Shiga Works confirmed more than 1,000 native species as well as over 70 species of wildlife listed in the Japanese Red List (compiled and maintained by the Ministry of the Environment) and the Shiga Prefecture Red Data Book.
-In order to preserve this precious natural environment for future generations, we are pursuing various conservation initiatives through the Yui Project*, which promotes communication both within and outside the company.
+In order to preserve this precious natural environment for future generations, we are pursuing various conservation initiatives through the Yui Project,* which promotes communication both within and outside the company.

 • *Yui means “to bring together," and the project is a compilation of various activities that connect water with greenery, people with nature, and people to people.